by Leo Edwards

 As a devoted Grenadian in the diaspora who is equally passionate about autism research, best practice and social justice I encourage all Grenadians to unite and work together to raise awareness about autism and other neurodevelopmental disabilities.
 We can, and we must do better!

-The preceding information is not meant to diagnose or treat ASD and should not replace consultation or support form a qualified healthcare professional.
+The preceding information is not meant to diagnose or treat ASD and should not replace consultation or support from a qualified healthcare professional.

 Leo Edwards is a PhD Candidate Education, and social justice focused on Autism research.
 He is a clinician at a leading mental health and addiction hospital in the city of Toronto and a facilitator with the University of the West Indies Open Campus.